Mike Bracken, Founding Partner, Public Digital

 What’s needed now is political grip and alignment around a vision: the UK as a leader in public oriented technologies.
 The good news is that we have simply neglected to use a range of available tools and techniques to shape these markets.

-The first move is adopt regulatory change with an unrelenting bias to openness.
+The first move is to adopt regulatory change with an unrelenting bias to openness.

 In the NHS we should mandate open standards and interoperability of our data, and back it up with strong central agency to enforce delivery.
 Local data, similarly, needs to be available for local and national use, as a condition of market involvement.
 Across all our markets, widespread mandation of open, interoperable standards as a condition of market provision should be applied sensibly but quickly.
 In many markets this will need little more than a series of secondary instruments and a small team of standard setters with the ability to mandate across Government agencies and departments.
 In global markets, we can work with other countries to implement, for instance, switching capability between cloud providers as we have done in telecoms, to avoid our public sector data disappearing into data silos.
 I am confident that a series of bold regulatory changes will be embraced by the majority of providers, entrepreneurs and private sector players currently frozen out.